Employees at the nation's consumer financial watchdog say it's become toothless under Trump

 To gain an understanding of what is happening inside the CFPB, The Associated Press spoke with 10 current and former employees, as well as bankers and policymakers who used to interact with the bureau nearly every day but now say their emails and voicemails go into a black hole.
 The agency’s press office doesn’t respond to emails.

-Bureau rank-and-file employees and former CFPB officials say they expected the bureau to keep doing its work under “Trump 2.0,” although likely in a more restrained fashion.
-In Trump’s first term, his then-director Kathy Kraninger took a lighter approach to supervision and enforcement, but still some of the biggest financial settlements in the bureau’s history took place during that time.

-President Joe Biden’s choice to run the bureau, Rohit Chopra, took an expansive view of its authority, targeting profitable practices by banks such as overdraft and credit card late fees, as well as investigating companies over credit reporting and medical debt.
+The CFPB took a lighter approach to its mission in Trump’s first term but continued to pursue enforcement actions.
+Under President Joe Biden, the agency took an expansive view of its authority, targeting profitable practices by banks such as overdraft and credit card late fees, as well as investigating companies over credit reporting and medical debt.

-He even turned a spotlight on big tech companies that have increasingly made inroads into financial services.
-The CFPB ordered Apple to pay $89 million in fines and penalties for problems related to the Apple Card.
-Paypal’s Venmo is used by millions to split a bill, and the bureau found that payment and funds transfer apps like PayPal and Venmo should fall under the federal consumer protection laws, just like banks.
+The bureau also turned a spotlight on Big Tech companies that have made inroads into financial services.
+For example, the CFPB ordered Apple to pay $89 million in fines and penalties for problems related to the Apple Card.

-Banks and the financial services industry felt Chopra acted too aggressively, particularly with a proposal to cut overdraft fees to $5 from the industry average of $27 to $35.
+Banks and the financial services industry felt the Biden CFPB acted too aggressively, particularly with a proposal to cut overdraft fees to $5 from the industry average of $27 to $35.
 The bureau estimated the move would save consumers roughly $5 billion a year.
-The proposal was overturned by Congress with Trump’s backing earlier this year.
+The proposal was overturned by Congress in April with Trump’s backing.

-“We are thankful that the Trump Administration recognized the harm to consumers, the market, and the overall economy posed by the CFPB’s overreaches under its prior leadership,” said Lindsey Johnson, president of the Consumer Bankers Association.

-Under Trump 2.0, the bureau became a main target of the Department of Government Efficiency, then run by Elon Musk, who posted on X that the CFPB should “RIP” shortly after DOGE employees became embedded at the agency.
+Once Trump 2.0 began, the bureau became a main target of the Department of Government Efficiency, then run by Elon Musk, who posted on X that the CFPB should “RIP” shortly after DOGE employees became embedded at the agency.
 Through the bureau’s acting chief, Russell Vought, the White House issued a directive that CFPB employees should “ not perform any work tasks. ”

 The administration then tried to lay off roughly 90% of the bureau’s staff, or roughly 1,500 employees.
 Courts have blocked those layoffs, but there is a feeling inside the bureau that the court rulings are only a temporary reprieve.